 To travel confidently, you need to understand the TSA’s psychology.

 The TSA’s official policy explicitly states: “TSA security officers do not search for marijuana or other illegal drugs.”
 Their primary job is aviation security.
-They are hunting for weapons, explosives, and severe security threats, not searching your toiletry bag for a legal hemp gummy.
+They are looking for weapons, explosives, and security threats, not searching your toiletry bag for a hemp gummy.

-However, they operate under a strict federal protocol.
-If an officer finds a bag of gummies that looks highly suspicious, unmarked, or indistinguishable from illegal cannabis, they will not test it themselves—they will call local law enforcement.
+However, if a TSA officer finds a bag of gummies that looks suspicious, unmarked, or indistinguishable from illegal cannabis, they can call local law enforcement.

 Carry-On vs. Checked Luggage: Where Should They Go?